 For user account functionality association to elevated position or not, it is almost complete.
 Going through every function that an admin should only be able to do, i just need to ensure we check if that status is there.

 For the home page, I am currently displaying the tickets as a list item.
 There is probably some better display function i will need to research.
 From there, it should be simple to implement.
-The ticket page probably has the most functionality i need to work on.
-The key obviously being the creation of note entries in the database and the associated displaying of them.
-From there, how those entries will be displayed.
-Additional display item problems is the fact that the dates only display the date and not the time.
+The ticket page likely has the most functionality needing worked on.
+The most important being the creation of note entries in the database and the associated displaying of them.
+An additional display item problem is the fact that currently it only displays the date and not the time.
 That will have to be investigated too.
 The biggest challenge in this section was how to preload the information for specific tickets.
 Utilizing a subroute along with the default route allowed that to become a passed through variable.
 It also makes it a feature of if you know the ticket number you need to edit, you can just hand jam it into the url.

-The remaining admin pages and their functionality needs to be worked.
+Lastly, the admin pages and their functionality need some improvements.
 At this time, all they are doing is displaying the current info.
-The next step would be to edit the pages to actually display similarly to the ticket page and then allow database edits from there.
+The next step would be to edit the pages to actually display similarly to the ticket page and allow database edits from there.

-Overall, all of the remaining items are reasonably doable and just will take time to go through, code every item, and debug any typo.
+Overall, all of the remaining items are reasonably doable and just will take time to go through, code each item, and debug any errors.